 The Preservation Trust is governed by a 15- to 21-member Board of Trustees.
 Board members represent each of the four major San Juan Islands as well as other islands in the archipelago.

-Led by Executive Director Angela Anderson, our staff consists of eight additional full-time professionals, plus seasonal caretakers on a small number of our preserves.
+Led by Executive Director Angela Anderson, our staff consists of nine additional full-time professionals, plus seasonal caretakers on a few of our outer-island preserves.

 As a 501(c)(3) nonprofit, SJPT relies entirely on the support of its 3,000 members to pursue its mission.
 A gift of any size makes you a valued member of the Preservation Trust.